Religious violence in India: Anti-Christian violence

-A 1999 Human Rights Watch report states increasing levels of religious violence on Christians in India, perpetrated by Hindu organizations.
+A 1999 Human Rights Watch report states increasing levels of religious violence on Christians in India, perpetrated by Hindu organisations.
 In 2000, acts of religious violence against Christians included forcible reconversion of converted Christians to Hinduism, distribution of threatening literature and destruction of Christian cemeteries.

 According to a 2008 report by Hudson Institute, "extremist Hindus have increased their attacks on Christians, until there are now several hundred per year.
 But this did not make news in the U.S. until a foreigner was attacked."

-In Orissa, starting December 2007, Christians have been attacked in Kandhamal and other districts, resulting in the deaths of two Hindus and one Christian, and the destruction of houses and churches.
+In Odisha, starting December 2007, Christians have been attacked in Kandhamal and other districts, resulting in the deaths of two Hindus and one Christian, and the destruction of houses and churches.
 Hindus claim that Christians killed a Hindu saint Laxmananand, and the attacks on Christians were in retaliation.
 However, there was no conclusive proof to support this claim.
 Twenty people were arrested following the attacks on churches.

 Similarly, starting 14 September 2008, there were numerous incidents of violence against the Christian community in Karnataka.

-In 2007, foreign Christian missionaries became targets of attacks.

 Graham Stuart Staines (1941 – 23 January 1999) an Australian Christian missionary who, along with his two sons Philip (aged 10) and Timothy (aged 6), was burnt to death by a gang of Hindu Bajrang Dal fundamentalists while sleeping in his station wagon at Manoharpur village in Kendujhar district in Odisha, India on 23 January 1999.
 In 2003, a Bajrang Dal activist, Dara Singh, was convicted of leading the gang that murdered Graham Staines and his sons, and was sentenced to life in prison.

 In its annual human rights reports for 1999, the United States Department of State criticised India for "increasing societal violence against Christians."
 The report listed over 90 incidents of anti-Christian violence, ranging from damage of religious property to violence against Christian pilgrims.

 In Madhya Pradesh, unidentified persons set two statues inside St Peter and Paul Church in Jabalpur on fire.
 In Karnataka, religious violence was targeted against Christians in 2008.